After knitting a test swatch using the yarn and needles you intend to use, measure the stitch gauge and the row gauge.

 Select the number in the chart at right that is closest to your answer, and print the page of graph paper that is displayed, using standard letter size paper.
 The printed chart will come very close to the correct proportions of the swatch you knit, and will work well for charting your design for your knitting gauge.

 The graph paper may not appear uniform when viewed on your computer screen, depending upon your monitor's resolution.
-The printed graph paper should be properly proportioned.
+The printed graph paper will turn out properly proportioned.

 Please note: If your printer offers a scaling option, to fill, shrink, or scale the page, choose 'none'.
 Print it unchanged.